maxi1134/Home-Assistant-Config/documentation/guides/voice_assistance_guide.md

     ssid: !secret wifi_ssid
     password: !secret wifi_password
     ```

     - 3: Click on `Install`
     - 4: Select `Wirelessly` or `Plug into this computer`.
     - 5: Wait for the install to finish and then click `Close`.

 # Step 5) Integrating The Assistant sattelite into Home-Assistant
+  - 1: Adding the device to Home assistant
     - 1: Access the `Settings` page.
     - 2: Click on `Devices & services`.
     - 3: Click on `+ ADD INTEGRATION` on the lower-right part of the screen.